lab9k/city-dynamics/README.md

 docker-compose build importer
 ```

-Download the data from the objectstore, store it in a folder `/data` within the container, and write it to the (locally running) database.
+Download the data from the objectstore, store it in a folder `/data` within the Importer container, and write it to the (locally running) database.

 ```
 docker-compose run importer /app/run_import.sh